lenymo/glennmccomb-com/content/articles/rust-survival-tips-for-beginners.md

 ### Naturally growing food

 The easiest of these is picking vegetables.
-Corn and pumpkins grow alongside rivers (usually near the river mouth), and mushrooms grow in the dirt in grassy areas.
+Corn and pumpkins grow alongside rivers (usually near the river mouth), and mushrooms grow in the dirt in forested areas.

-In the desert you will get a small amount of cloth, and cactus flesh when you bang on the right type of cactus with a rock / hatchet.
+In the desert you'll get a small amount of cloth and cactus flesh when you bang on cacti with a rock / hatchet.

 {{< article-body-full-bleed container="yes" >}}
 {{< row >}}